NamishSharma44/Retrieval-Augmented-Generation/readme.md

 1. Go to the **📤 Upload** tab
 2. Click "Choose files" and select your documents (PDF, Word, or Text)
 3. Click **🚀 Process Documents**
-4. Wait for processing to complete (1-3 minutes)
+4. Wait for processing to complete (20-30 Seconds)

 ### Step 2: Ask Questions
 1. Go to the **💬 Chat** tab